chaobrain/.github/profile/README.md

-The Laboratory for Large-Scale Brain Simulation, led by Prof. Chaoming Wang at [Guangdong Institute of Intelligence Science and Technology (GDIIST)](https://www.gdiist.cn/), is dedicated to advancing the field of largescale brain modeling.
+The Laboratory for Large-Scale Brain Simulation, led by [Prof. Chaoming Wang](https://www.gdiist.cn/en/research/team_detail/83) at [Guangdong Institute of Intelligence Science and Technology (GDIIST)](https://www.gdiist.cn/), is dedicated to advancing the field of largescale brain modeling.

-[//]: # (Our research emphasizes groundbreaking innovations in large-scale brain simulation, focusing on software, algorithms, and computational models.)
+Our research emphasizes groundbreaking innovations in large-scale brain simulation, focusing on software, algorithms, and computational models.

-[//]: # (Please refer to the homepage for more information: )

 ## Brain Modeling Software Ecosystem